BSL Talks - Thriving Kids, thriving families, thriving communities

 For too long, families of children with developmental concerns or differences have faced fragmented systems, long wait times and inconsistent access to early supports.
 Thriving Kids presents the opportunity to build a more equitable, integrated approach: one that meets families earlier, responds to their real‑world contexts, and strengthens inclusion.

-Building on the momentum of this national reform, our upcoming BSL Talks event brings together leading voices from research, practice and policy to explore what it will take to create a system where every child can thrive.
+Building on the momentum of this national reform, our webinar brought together leading voices from research, practice and policy to explore what it will take to create a system where every child can thrive.

-Hosted by Zeah Behrend, BSL’s Chief Strategy and Impact Officer, this discussion will examine how equity, community‑embedded supports and cross‑sector collaboration can transform outcomes for children and families, and what practical steps are already showing promise on the ground.
+Hosted by Zeah Behrend, BSL’s Chief Strategy and Impact Officer, the discussion examined how equity, community‑embedded supports and cross‑sector collaboration can transform outcomes for children and families, and what practical steps are already showing promise on the ground.

-- Professor Sharon Goldfeld, The Centre for Community Child Health, Murdoch Children’s Research Institute a leading pediatrician and researcher, Professor Goldfield brings deep expertise in child development, population health and system reform.
+- Professor Sharon Goldfeld, The Centre for Community Child Health, Murdoch Children’s Research Institute a leading pediatrician and researcher, Professor Goldfeld brings deep expertise in child development, population health and system reform.

 - Dr Caroline Croser‑Barlow, CEO, The Front Project offers national leadership in early learning system design and workforce capability.